Primordium/nba-rest/README.md

 prod - to use a mysql database, bellow there are instructions on how to run the program against a mysql db on docker

 ### dev profile
-After running the program database can be accessed on http://localhost:8080/h2-console/ Default user : sa
+After running the program go to http://localhost:8080/h2-console/ to access the database.

+Default user : sa

-Password : {empty}
+Password : *empty*

 can be changed in application-dev.profile